Agile-Labs-Tech/agilelabs-isms-policy/14 ICT SOPs/README.md

 1. Access rights shall be reviewed annually.

-    1. IT will generate and provide a report listing the users and their access rights granted to each Department Manager.
+    1. SA will generate and provide a report listing the users and their access rights granted to each Department Manager.
     2. Each Department Manager shall review access rights report provided by IT, and inform IT to continue and/or update the access rights for each user.
-    3. IT will grant or revoke access rights based on the instructions from each Department Manager.
+    3. TL will grant or revoke access rights based on the instructions from each Department Manager.

 # Managing Records